5 Simple Tips for Cleaning and Curating Your Jewelry Box

 Every treasure in your jewelry box should make your heart happy and make you feel good wearing it.
 This selection of one-of-a-kind and limited edition jewelry pieces by Michelle Pajak-Reynolds is perfectly suited for wearing every day and on special occasions.
 Photo credit: Michelle Pajak-Reynolds Studios

-1. Let’s talk jewelry storage!
+1. Give Your Jewelry a Beautiful Home-Let’s talk jewelry storage!

 A soft polishing cloth is the safest way to remove tarnish and keep your sterling silver jewelry sparkling.
 Photo credit: Michelle Pajak-Reynolds